PolymerElements/iron-selector/README.md

     </iron-selector>
 ```

-  Note: When the selector is multi, the selection will set to `fallbackSelection` iff
+  Note: When the selector is multi, the selection will set to `fallbackSelection` if
   the number of matching elements is zero.

   `iron-selector` is not styled.
 Use the `iron-selected` CSS class to style the selected element.